jymeraz/Intro-to-C/README.md

 Lab1: Breakdown the total number of cents a user has.

+Lab3: Open a .txt file of books, and print the oldest book, the average cost of the books, the most expensive author, and the books in alphabetical order.

 lab2_part1: Read user input, welcome them by name, and breakdown the total cents they have.

 lab2_version1: Open files and output the specific files the user wants to see through input/output.